jetsgit/alchemy_cms/README.md

 ### Customize the upgrade preparation

-The Alchemy upgrader comes prepared with with several rake tasks in a specific order.
+The Alchemy upgrader comes prepared with several rake tasks in a specific order.
 This is sometimes not what you want or could even break upgrades.
 In order to customize the upgrade preparation process you can instead run each of the tasks on their own.